Load Files

 Mac

-2. Type "find " (be sure to include the space) then drag the folder you want a list from.
+2. Type "find " (include the space), then drag the folder into the window.

 Comments